GoogleChrome/web.dev/src/site/content/en/blog/digging-into-the-privacy-sandbox/index.md

 ## Introducing the Privacy Sandbox

-The [Privacy Sandbox](https://www.blog.google/products/chrome/building-a-more-private-web/) introduces a set of privacy-preserving APIs to accomplish tasks that require tracking today.
+The [Privacy Sandbox](https://www.blog.google/products/chrome/building-a-more-private-web/) introduces a set of privacy-preserving APIs to accomplish tasks that use tracking today.

 These APIs require web browsers to take on a new role.
-Rather than working with limited tools and protections, the user's browser can act on behalf of the user to ensure that data is never shared without the user's knowledge and consent, and private and personal information is never shared for use cases such as ad targeting or conversion measurement.
+Rather than working with limited tools and protections, the user's browser can act on behalf of the user to ensure that data is never shared without the user's knowledge and consent.
+Private and personal information is never shared for use cases such as ad targeting or conversion measurement.
 This is a shift in direction for browsers.
-The Privacy Sandbox authors' vision of the future has browsers providing tools targeting specific use cases, which gives them the power to offer much more private ways to achieve those goals.
+The Privacy Sandbox authors' vision of the future has browsers providing specific, privacy-preserving tools to target specific use cases.

 In order to successfully transition away from third-party cookies the Privacy Sandbox authors need your support.
 The [explainers](https://blog.chromium.org/2019/08/potential-uses-for-privacy-sandbox.html) need feedback from publishers, developers, advertisers, and advertising platforms, to suggest missing use cases and more-private ways to accomplish their goals.